Skip to main content

 Benefits

-• Modeling Power: Octo excels as a general-purpose cloud infrastructure modeling tool, making modeling its greatest strength.
+• Power of Models: Octo excels as a general-purpose cloud infrastructure modeling tool, making modeling its greatest strength.
 By facilitating devops in creating clear and intuitive CDKs, developers can logically write and test infrastructure changes.

 • Abstraction for Developers: Developers are shielded from intricate low-level infrastructure details, interacting solely with higher constructs.